 Except in an emergency.

 General Leclerc welcomes us.
-It teaches us that the message has been received, understood and executed.
-I laugh a nervous laugh.
-As if I had lost the reason.”
+He tells us that the message was received, understood and executed.
+I laughed a nervous laugh.
+As if I had lost my mind. "